 The National Sexual Violence Resource Center is also cultivating a list of useful resources given the changes and impact of COVID-19.
 Those resources are accessible here.

 The primary purpose of this message is to reiterate that help and support is available to anyone who is experiencing — or has experienced — sexual or interpersonal violence.
-Even though we are all in our respective locations right now, the web of support available to you at St. Olaf remains and we do not tolerate incidents of sexual or interpersonal misconduct.
+Despite these challenging circumstances, the web of support available to you at St. Olaf remains and we do not tolerate incidents of sexual or interpersonal misconduct.
 We will always be committed to your safety and well being, regardless of how far away you are from campus.
 Please reach out to Title IX Coordinator Kari Hohn or any of the resources listed here if you are in need of assistance or a listening ear.
 We’re here for you.